 You can become involved by suggesting a title for a review - are there clinical questions you would like to have answered?

-You could referee one of our protocols or reviews before they are published - we are keen to ensure consumers benefit from each and every article we publish.
-You can have your say on the relevance and accessibility of a review by via a simple checklist.
-The Cochrane Consumer Net has produced specific information and training for people interested in refereeing.
+You could referee, or comment on, one of our protocols or reviews before they are published - we are keen to ensure consumers benefit from each and every article we publish.
+You can have your say on the relevance and accessibility of a review by completing a simple checklist.
+The Cochrane Consumer Network has produced specific information and training for people interested in refereeing.
 Cochrane Vascular is also happy to provide guidelines and training for consumer referees.

 Are you a member of a self-help group concerned with Peripheral Vascular Diseases? - please tell other people about Cochrane Vascular and where possible Cochrane Vascular will help raise awareness of your self-help group.